Donald Trump On Coronavirus: ‘Not Only Is It Hidden, But It’s Very Smart’

 Cuomo, as Acosta pointed out, said that more testing capacity is necessary in his state.
 Trump described Acosta’s question as “insulting,” refusing to answer it.

 Trump has previously used the coronavirus press briefings to provide medical advice.
-The president has repeatedly touted the drug hydroxychloroquine — used to treat malaria — as a potential cure for the virus.
+The president has repeatedly touted the drug hydroxychloroquine, which is used to treat malaria, as a potential cure for the virus.
 During a conference last week, he suggested that Americans have nothing to lose by taking the potentially dangerous medication.

 “What do I know?
 I’m not a doctor.
 But I have common sense,” he told the press.
 “What really do we have to lose?” the president asked.
 The administration has actively promoted hydroxychloroquine as well, with the federal government stockpiling 29 million pills and distributing the drug to pharmacies and hospitals across the country.